Documentation

 Class name Description

-.feedback_container .response indicates style that apply to all responses
+.feedback_container .response indicates the style that applies to all responses

-.feedback_container .response.visible indicates style that apply to currently visible response
+.feedback_container .response.visible indicates the style that applies to currently visible response

-.feedback_container .default_response indicates style that apply to default response
+.feedback_container .default_response indicates the style that applies to default response

-.feedback_container .neutral_response indicates style that apply to neutral responses
+.feedback_container .neutral_response indicates the style that applies to neutral responses

-.feedback_container .true_response indicates style that apply to true responses
+.feedback_container .true_response indicates the style that applies to true responses

-.feedback_container .false_response indicates style that apply to false responses
+.feedback_container .false_response indicates the style that applies to false responses

 .feedback_container .response_inner internal container closest to the content, it is always inside one of the classes mentioned above